19 Mar 2018

 For the built environment sector, where practices often need to expand or contract rapidly depending on the status of projects, the option to hire or discard extra space on as little as one month’s notice, would seem to have an obvious appeal.

-Below, Helen Santer, Executive Director at Build Studios, discusses the role of technology in co-working spaces.
+We spoke with Helen Santer, Executive Director at Build Studios, about the role of technology in co-working spaces.

 Challenges of co-working spaces in the built environment sector

 Despite the rapid growth of shared workspace, there is as yet no sense that the market is becoming saturated.
 Current occupancy rates of 98% on fixed work stations after only eight months of trading are testament to this.
 As workspace gets ever more expensive, particularly in city centre locations, more companies are likely to turn to co-working as a solution to their space requirements.

 They can create great spaces for collaboration and knowledge sharing.
 Indeed, this is a core aim of Build Studios, a co-working space that hosts businesses solely from within the built environment sector – with surveyors sitting alongside architects, engineers, interior designers, developers and planners.

 However, co-working spaces are not without their challenges and those designed specifically for built environment professionals are of no exception.

 1. Space design